 Research has found that a common genetic SNP DIO2 Thr92Ala affects thyroid hormone metabolism, reducing the conversion of T4 into T3.
 (1)

 It has been known for some time that in patients who are treated with T4 medication, TSH levels within the reference range don’t guarantee tissue euthyroidism (e.g. the thyroid resuming normal function).
-(2) This means that your TSH can be totally normal, but your cells still aren’t getting the thyroid hormones they need – this is particularly true if you have low levels of T3 and normal TSH.
+(2) This means that your TSH can be totally normal, but your cells still aren’t getting the thyroid hormones they need.
+This is particularly true if you have low T3 levels and normal TSH.

 In the body, three enzymes known as deiodinases regulate thyroid hormone activation and inactivation in cells.
 Dio2 encodes for deiodinase 2, which is involved in converting T4 to the active hormone, T3.